edgeof8/tIRC/README.md

 # PyRC - Python Terminal IRC Client

 PyRC is a modern, terminal-based IRC (Internet Relay Chat) client written in Python.
 It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line.
-It is also being actively developed with a focus on modularity, enabling programmatic use and integration with AI agents or other automated systems.
+It is actively developed with a focus on extreme modularity, enabling programmatic use and integration with AI agents or other automated systems.

 ## Key Features